npmcdn-to-unpkg-bot/react-redux-simple-starter/README.md

 hot reloading, routing, Sass support, unit testing, linting, and more.
 The goal of this project is provide a robust project structure that is easy to expand on.

-The goal of this project is to provide structure and to demonstrate a very simple application that is easy to expand on.

 ## Table of Contents
 1. [Features](#features)
 1. [Requirements](#requirements)